vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 requirement to create the checklist (open the issue) early in the day, and close it either at end of day or early in the next day.
 People who want to update the checklist more frequently are welcome to, but there is no requirement.
-For some organizations, there may be a requirement for more real-time up-to-dateness.
+For some organizations, there may be good reasons to impose a requirement for more real-time up-to-dateness.